 For recurring scheduled transfers, we’ll still try to send your transfer on the next scheduled date.

-Insufficient funds There wasn’t enough money in your balance, or bank account to pay for your scheduled transfer.
-You can set up a new transfer if you still want to send money.
+There wasn’t enough money in your balance to pay for your scheduled transfer.

 If we don’t hear from you by the date your transfer is scheduled, your transfer will fail.